AParrino21/morgs-paint/README.md

 # morgs-paint

-* E-commerce/portfolio web application to allow users to view or purchase oil paintings, prints, or mixed media works from one of my wife
+* E-commerce/portfolio web application to allow users to view or purchase oil paintings, prints, or mixed media works